su-squares/tenthousandsu.com/articles/2021-09-17-project-history.md

 ## The idea

 In the back of their minds while William was learning about Ethereum, Su and William decided to sell some digital collectable project or "some blockchain thing".
 At the time, most blockchain projects were "shitcoins" and this inspired the original name for this project, Su Coin.
 As the project took form, heavy inspiration came from the Million Dollar Homepage.
-The simple idea was finally published as Su Squares.
+The simple idea was finally published as **Su Squares**.

 In early 2018, Su went on a business trip to Manila.
 This gave William some free nights to play and learn about Ethereum.

 ## The ERC-721 standard

-William was introduced to the Ethereum community by childhood friend Robert Leshner (CEO, compound.finance, also Philadelphia region) in late 2017 and looked to find a fun place to start.
+William was introduced to the Ethereum community by childhood friend Robert Leshner (CEO, [compound.finance](https://compound.finance), also Philadelphia region) in late 2017 and looked to find a fun place to start.
 With his [background in open source](https://github.com/fulldecent) and developer community building from working at Google, the US Department of Defense and on Linux/iOS projects, William looked to contribute to Ethereum by being a mentor for bringing new people into the project.
 He found the non-fungible tokens (NFT) initiative and immediately recognized this was the main value proposition for distributed ledgers.
 (A very unpopular value assessment at the time and maybe still so today.)

 At the time, CryptoKitties was clearly the most active, liquid, and fun NFT project.
 These colorful pictures of cats, with breeding game mechanics, auctions and gene-splicing show a delightful, well-designed product that went on to achieve great commercial success.
 As many would-be copycats rushed to steal these ideas, developers with varying levels of experience needed guidance from mentors and specification authors to build their product.
 This is the time William joined the scene.

 Several competing standards worked to define an interoperable ecosystem of smart contracts, wallets and marketplaces for NFTs.
-Through sheer hard work, rewriting drafts daily and taking phone calls personally from anybody with an opinion, William earned the role of lead author of the standard ERC-841, later renamed ERC-721.
-With his coauthors, this standard passed with unanimous consent, all competing standards were withdrawn and for years no replacement or extension has been formally proposed.
+Through sheer hard work, rewriting drafts daily and taking phone calls personally from anybody with an opinion, **William earned the role of lead author of the standard ERC-841, later renamed ERC-721.
+With his coauthors**, this standard passed with unanimous consent, all competing standards were withdrawn and for years no replacement or extension has been formally proposed.

 The chosen approach for overcoming technical objections to ERC-721 has been to lead by example.
-Some people objected that because the CryptoKitties smart contract does not scale (see "blow past the block gas limit" note in KittyOwnership.sol) then EC-721 cannot be scalable.
+Some people objected that because the CryptoKitties smart contract does not scale (see "blow past the block gas limit" note in KittyOwnership.sol) then ERC-721 cannot be scalable.
 To verifiy scalability, a contract was deployed with more tokens than any practical application could ever want, (see "nanobots" devouring Earth in ERC-721).
 Complaints about Solidity (a smart contract language) were resolved by fixing Solidity.
 Complaints about the ERC standards process were solved by changing the ERC standards process.

 Every change also brought a specific and unreconsiled complaint: